 “PCR primers are short single-stranded DNA sequences which help in the amplification of DNA during PCR reaction.”

-PCR technique is one of the most anticipated technique is the genetic science, as it facilitates replication of DNA in vitro.
-Each and every component of PCR reaction are equally important.
+PCR technique is one of the most anticipated technique is genetic science, as it facilitates replication of DNA in vitro, Each and every component of PCR reaction are equally important.
 We covered an entire series on components used in PCR reaction.
 Read further on PCR here,

 dNTPs, PCR buffer, primer, water, Taq DNA polymerase and template DNA are the major ingredient for PCR reaction.

 Generally, PCR primers are DNA primers.
-As we all know that in in vivoreplication short RNA primers are used instead of DNA primer while in PCR we are using DNA primer.
+As we all know that in replication short RNA primers are involved instead of DNA primer while in PCR we are using DNA primer.
 There are several assumptions that favour the use of DNA primer in PCR :